 Lessons

-VIOLIN - VIOLA - CELLO - DOUBLE BASS - PIANO
+PIANO - VIOLIN - VIOLA - CELLO - DOUBLE BASS

-VIOLIN - VIOLA - CELLO - DOUBLE BASS - PIANO
+PIANO - VIOLIN - VIOLA - CELLO - DOUBLE BASS

-Click "Contact info" to schedule your weekly lesson time!
+Contact Emily to schedule your weekly lesson time!

 Students benefit from learning alongside peers and will gain skills that can be transferred to a real-world orchestra.
 Students will participate in ensemble music with their classmates and perform in recitals.
-Enrollment is capped at 6 students.
-Class will be cancelled if enrollment drops below 4 students.

 VIOLIN